Ring the Bell

 Together we can build a safer world.

-Media View All
+watch and share View All

 Michelle Bachelet, UN Under-Secretary-General and Executive Director of UN Women, urges men to promise to help end violence against women.
 The former President of Chile also announces a partnership between UN Women’s Commit campaign and Ring the Bell: One million men.
 One million promises.3 Comments